beistvan/philosophers-forbidden-functions-checker-/README.md

 ## Download and Run the Bash Script

-This script checks for forbidden functions in the Minishell project.
+This script checks for forbidden functions in the Philosophers project.

 ### Steps to Download and Run